 Origins of the Village of Waterford Through 1845

 Many books have been written exploring the geological and political origins of Wisconsin.
-Here is a brief synopsis of events that lead up to the establishment of the area now known as the Village of Waterford – much of it written in The History of Racine and Kenosha Counties, published in 18791..
+Here is a brief synopsis of events that led up to the establishment of the area now known as the Village of Waterford – much of it written in The History of Racine and Kenosha Counties, published in 1879,1 but without the corroborating documents.
 Other resources were consulted to enhance the surrounding events.

 1800 – United States government acquires a large tract of land that today encompasses Michigan, Wisconsin, Iowa and Minnesota.